Information for parents of dual-enrolled students

 Te Kura programmes are provided free to New Zealand dual students, but students must return work every three to four weeks.
 If your student hasn’t returned work for four or more weeks, we will notify the person at your school who coordinates enrolments with Te Kura.
 If work hasn’t been returned over a two-month period, we will notify the coordinator that the student will be withdrawn from our roll.

-Course materials provided as part of our programmes might be in printed (booklet) form, on CD, DVD, online through our website or Online Teaching and Learning Environment (OTLE), or a combination of these.
+Course materials provided as part of our programmes might be in printed (booklet) form, on CD, DVD, online through our website or online learning environment (My Te Kura), or a combination of these.
 If your student is enrolled in a course that is provided either fully or partially on CD or online, the enrolling school is responsible for ensuring your student has appropriate access to the equipment required, This could include a computer with Broadband Internet, printer, CD and/or DVD player, and software such as Skype and Adobe Connect for communicating with Te Kura teachers online.
 Language students require access to hardware and software to make audio recordings and send them to their teacher.

 Te Kura teachers provide regular, relevant feedback to dual students on their work.
 We encourage students to contact their Te Kura teacher with any questions, by phone, email, or online.
 At mid-year and the end of the year we provide schools with a list of their students’ achievement in Te Kura courses, which the enrolling school can use when writing student reports.